Skip to primary navigation Skip to content Skip to footer

 1. Follow the commonly respected “Rig to Flip” river running guidelines.
 That means, plan on flipping and prepare accordingly so that when you do flip, all of your belongings will not become river garbage.

-• DO use a sturdy water bottle and clip it on to your boat or tube with a self-locking carabiner.
+• DO use a sturdy water bottle and clip it to your boat or tube with a self-locking carabiner.

 • DO wear river sandals or other shoes that will securely attach to your feet.

-• DO secure eye glasses and hats to your body with retainers, straps, or clips.
+• DO secure eyeglasses and hats to your body with retainers, straps, or clips.

 • DON’T bring floating coolers or Styrofoam coolers as they will dump all contents into the river when you hit the first rock in the Rock Garden.

-1. How can you tell if your tube is strong enough to carry you down the Weber River without popping and leaving you stranded to climb up to the interstate and flag down a ride to the takeout?
+1. How can you tell if your boat is strong enough to carry you down the Weber River without popping and leaving you stranded to climb up to the interstate and flag down a ride to the takeout?

 • Read and follow the manufacturer’s information on recommended use.

 There are several class II rapids, sometimes escalating to lower class III rapids in certain water levels.
-There are challenging stretches with large boulders, trees and branches, very strong currents, low bridges, bridge pillars, and other dangerous and unmarked obstacles.
+There are challenging stretches with large boulders, trees, and branches, very strong currents, low bridges, bridge pillars, and other dangerous and unmarked obstacles.
 There are sharp bends in the river where the current pushes you into the outer banks and into the trees and rocks.
 There are also some mellow, straight stretches where you can relax and watch for wildlife.

 If this is your first time, go with a guide!
 Your first time on any river should always be with someone who is experienced on that stretch of river and has been there recently.